 Robert Greene’s plays had a great contribution in the development of English drama.
 Although his art of characterization was weak and his style was not outstanding, his humor was highly interesting.
 His method was not very strict like the other tragedians of that time.
 He was witty, humorous and imaginative.

 George Peele was another important dramatist of the University Wits.
 His plays had romantic, satiric and historical evidence.
 He had no attraction towards the poetry.
 He handled Blank-verse with variety, and had a sense of humor and pathos.
 “Edward the 1st” was perhaps his best work.

-John Lyly was another great dramatist who had a strong interest in the romantic comedy.
-His comedies were marked by elaborate dialogues, jests, and retorts.
+John Lyly was another great dramatist who had a strong interest towards the romantic comedy.
+His comedies were marked by elaborate dialogues, jests and retorts.
 We can find his influence in Shakespearean comedies.
-“Midas” is one of the most important works of John Lyly which had shaken the development of the romantic comedy in English literature.
+“Midas” is one of the most important work of John Lyly which had shaken the development of the romantic comedy in English literature.

 Thus, we can conclude that University Wits have much influence in the history of English drama.
-Their dramas, especially the romantic comedies are of great height.
+Their dramas, specially the romantic comedies are of a great height.
 We can find their influence in later dramas of the Elizabethan period.